Orealla Crescent Bridge Replacement

 Motorists travelling southbound will go one way via the Tingira Crescent loop.
 Some on-street parking will be retained along the left-hand side of the detour route.

-The parallel and angled parking at the southern end of Tingira Crescent near the beach will also be retained, with the introduction of timed parking in some locations.
+The parallel and angled parking at the southern end of Tingira Crescent near the beach has also be retained, with the introduction of timed parking in some locations.

-Any vehicles longer than 8.8m must use the Sunshine Motorway via Emu Mountain Road and Eenie Creek Road.
+Any vehicles exceeding 22.5 tonnes must use the Sunshine Motorway via Emu Mountain Road and Eenie Creek Road.
 TransLink and BusLink services will operate as normal on David Low Way.

 Council encourages motorists to take alternative routes where possible.